sam0983/ece209as_project/docs/proposal.md

 ## 3. Novelty & Rationale

-What is new in your approach and why do you think it will be successful?
 To the best of my knowledge, this is the first time that anyone has attempted to combine DNN partitioning and model uncertainty quantification in an AIoT research project, making this a rather novel approach.
 According to my hypothesis, the joint traits of these topics can contribute to a more reliable and efficient AIoT system.

 ## 4. Potential Impact

-If the project is successful, what difference will it make, both technically and broadly?
 If the uncertainty quantification on the edge device is reliable, it will be able to effectively determine whether or not it is neccessary to transmit the data to the cloud for a more accurate classification using the rest of the deep neural network.
 This not only saves cost and latency caused by excessive data transmission, but it could also ensure a competitive classification accuracy at the same time, which would be very beneficial for industries and academia.

 ## 5. Challenges

-What are the challenges and risks?
 The novelty of this project is also its biggest risk, since it is a very new approach, it is difficult to find related work to compare with as well as evaluate whether this method is even plausible, so it would require extensive experimentation to determine whether this research can be successful.

 ## 6. Requirements for Success

-What skills and resources are necessary to perform the project?
 To succeed in this research, it is required that I have a thorough understanding of model uncertainty and DNN partitioning to explore the possibillities of incorporating them together effectively as well as fine-tuning the parameters to achieve the optimal performance.

 ## 7. Metrics of Success

-What are metrics by which you would check for success?
 There are multiple metrics to evaluate whether this system is performing well.
 The first metric is after adding a classifier to the first segment of the neural network, is the accuracy only using the edge device high enough?
 It doesn't have to be perfect but it should at least be able to correctly classify most data.
 The second metric is how reliable the model uncertainty quantification is, whether outputs with uncertainties higher than a threshold are indeed inaccurate and needs to be transmitted to the cloud for further computation.
 The last metric is the accuracy using the second segment of the neural network (cloud device), whether the unreliable classification from the edge device can indeed be correctly classified if transmitted to the cloud.

 ## 8. Execution Plan

-Describe the key tasks in executing your project, and in case of team project describe how will you partition the tasks.
 There are three key tasks, and they are described in the following:
 1. Performind DNN partitioning and ensuring that the model still works accordingly after dividing it to the edge and the cloud.
 2. Adding the model uncertainty component to the edge and testing whether it is reliable.